 • Wards weaken over time.
 They must be regularly strengthened or re-cast to avoid failure.
 (Once a month for weak wards, once every two months for powerful ones)

-• You may only attempt to break a ward once per day.
-In the event of a group assault upon a ward, the attempt will go as follows: Just like casting a ward, the number of people in your group will bolster your attempts.
-A group of mages will choose one representative to roll for them, and then add a bonus determined by their number.
-Two mages is +1, 3-4 is +2, 5-6 is +3, and any more is a +4.
+• You may only attempt to break/bypass a ward once per day.
+This means if you fail three attempted rolls, and are reduced by 3hp, you have to leave the area.
+In the event of a group assault upon a ward, the attempt can take one of two forms: Just like casting a ward, the number of people in your group will bolster your attempts.
+A group of mages can either choose one representative to roll for them, and then add a bonus determined by their number.
+(Two mages is +1, 3-4 is +2, 5-6 is +3, and any more is a +4.)
+Or they can all roll individually, without adding the group bonus.
 Additionally, a staff member must be present in at least an OOC capacity to observe any group attempt at ward breaking.

 Character bonds are allowed, but they must follow certain guidelines to avoid godmodding and metagming

 • The further you are from your bonded, the weaker the bond grows.
 If you are standing right next to your bonded you may be able to feel their feelings, hear every thought, ect. but the further you are the more effort that takes.

 • Just like with alts, you cannot automatically ‘know’ information that your bonded knows.
 It still must be communicated through RP.